Reclaim Limited Liquidation

 Throughout 2021 and 2022 we have continued to battle against LAP and Mr Gargia who continues to hold the monies of the creditors of Reclaim and refuses to provide the liquidator with any information as to how these monies are being used.

-After the Supreme Court had decided in favor of the liquidator in the Company’s claim against LAP and Mr Garcia, LAP and Mr Garcia filed an appeal at the Court of Appeal together with a stay of the Supreme Court decision.
+After the Supreme Court had decided in favour of the liquidator in the Company’s claim against LAP and Mr Garcia, LAP and Mr Garcia filed an appeal at the Court of Appeal together with a stay of the Supreme Court decision.
 Their application for stay was allowed on the basis that as they were challenging the jurisdiction of the Gibraltar court, disclosure of the accounts and transfer of funds would render the appeal nugatory.

 LAP and Mr Garcia were unsuccessful in the Court of Appeal.
 They subsequently appealed to the Privy Council but again were unsuccessful, thereby exhausting all avenues to challenge the jurisdiction of the Gibraltar courts.